m42-health/biofm-eval/README.md

 ## License

-This project is licensed under the (TODO) License - see the LICENSE file for details.
+This project is licensed under CC BY-NC-4.0 - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contribution